WawNun/Wajiha_CV/index.md

 ### Interested In

-Working on topics including environmental justice and environmental policy.
+Topics related to environmental justice and environmental policy in Southern California.

 ## 🎓 Education